xcyraxx/dotfiles/.config/README.md

-its messed up, but works
+its messed up, but it works hehe